deeperdolphin/papers/EGR.md

 ### **11.2 Gravity as a gauge redundancy of entanglement protection**

-In EGR:
+In EGG:

 * Frame fields (H^{a}{}_\mu) arise from fluctuations of the (U(N)) link variables in the stabiliser code.
 * The teleparallel action (Eq.
-5.4) emerges from large-(N) integration over these fluctuations.
+5.4) emerges from large-(N) intEGGation over these fluctuations.
 * GR is recovered after the Weitzenböck identity relates torsion to curvature.

 Thus gravity becomes the statement: